intesys/openapi-server/readme.md

 ## TO DO

 - validate the request
+- generate mocks from yml examples
 - expose the module as express middleware
 - cleanup the code
 - more tests

 ### Nice to have

+- allow validator to be less restrictive
 - allow `js` mocks to export a standard express middleware (and be able to access to req/res)